As of October 1, 2010, all of these items are sold out. Click here for more affordable, eco-friendly seating options that are currently available.

 Viesso: http://viesso.com is a great company that offers wool upholstery, along with several of the other companies I referenced in a previous comment.
 I’d love to hear what you end up buying!

-If you do a search for sofas or check out the seating category, you’ll find a lot more options: http://www.greenyourdecor.com/category/seating/
+March 14, 2011 at 2:42 pmCate, no need to apologize at all.
+I definitely aim to be helpful and welcome your opinion 🙂 If you do a search for sofas or check out the seating category, you’ll find a lot more options: https://www.greenyourdecor.com/category/seating/

 There are definitely eco-friendly sofas out there that go a long way in terms of sustainability.
 They don’t contain flame retardants or poly foam, are made with sustainable fabrics, recycled parts, reclaimed or FSC-certified wood frames, etc. But you’re going to pay for them.